E-Bow the Letter: Critical reception

 Patti Smith—an influence on Peter Buck and Michael Stipe—provided backing vocals to the song.
 Her performance was highly praised by the critics.

 "E-Bow the Letter" received praise from specialized critics.
 Larry Flick from Billboard described the song as "one of the band's typically introspective rock ballads."
 He added:

 Michael Stipe trounces through thickly textured patches of swelling organs, acoustic strumming, and razor-sharp, sparingly placed electric guitars with the sad, furrowed brow and eternally ponderous voice that has become his signature.
 Patti Smith wraps the song with deceptively soothing incantations that effectively sneak up from behind the music to a full-frontal caterwaul by the track's close.
 Artful, affecting, and undeniably accessible...three solid traits of any R.E.M. recording.

 "E-Bow the Letter" was ranked number 21 on NME magazine's list of the "Singles of the Year".
 Pitchfork Media founder and owner Ryan Schreiber described it on the website as "possibly one of the greatest songs ever written."
 Masterton called the song "so totally weird" and compared it to Mott the Hoople's 1972 single "All the Young Dudes", which features similar instrumentation.
 Paul Lester from Melody Maker felt it "is R.E.M. at their most gorgeously maudlin".
 Another Melody Maker editor, Mark Luffman, wrote, "Nevertheless, "E-Bow the Letter" does come out of nowhere R.E.M. have been before, right from its "All the Young Dudes" intro.
 Almost a Gene Clark song.
 This is R.E.M.'s "Tusk", inasmuch as it's a song we didn't quite expect them to come up with."

 Thomas Ward of AllMusic described it as one of R.E.M.'s best compositions from the 1990s and as the centerpiece of one of their "most forgotten and underrated" albums.
 The critic stated:

 "E-Bow the Letter" is one of R.E.M's finest songs of the 1990s, and the centrepiece of one of their most neglected and undervalued albums, New Adventures In Hi-Fi.
 Containing a terrific, guitar driven arrangement, and an unusual, but catchy melody, the song is essentially a showcase for Michael Stipe's quick-fire, somewhat oblique lyric, although containing some wonderful moments (such as Dreaming of Maria Callas/Whoever she is).
 The song's success is driven from its unusualness – the lyric and chord structure are certainly unconventional, and the plain weirdness of Stipe's lyric.
 As such, it does not warrant literal explanation, but is nevertheless an enthralling listening experience."

 The A.V.
 Club ranked it at number 31 on their list of R.E.M.'s Top 40 Songs, stating: "The band, joined here by Stipe's avowed heroine, Patti Smith, plays with divine fire on this magnificent track from the 1996 album.
 New Adventures In Hi-Fi.
-Stipe genuflects before his idol, giving her the space to steal the show at the end of the song and concluded that this is an astonishingly powerful and appropriate collaboration.
+Stipe genuflects before his idol, giving her the space to steal the show at the song's outro" and concluded that this is "a staggeringly powerful and appropriate collaboration."